-A Combination Code is a 9-character code that represents a unique ChartField combination used by the Human Resources Management System (HRMS).
+A Combination Code is a 9-digit number that represents a unique ChartField combination used by the Human Resources Management System (HRMS).
 Combination Codes are used in the Distribution and Additional Pay components and are needed for all payroll charges.
-A Combination Code is any valid combination of ChartFields; but all Combination Codes must have a minimum of: DeptID, Fund, Program code and Budget Reference.
+A Combination Code is any valid combination of ChartFields; but all Combination Codes must have a minimum of: DeptID, Fund, Program Code and Budget Reference.
 For additional financial tracking, a unique Combination Code can be created with DeptFlex or UFID.

 Funds 201 and 209

-The Combination Codes for Funds 201 and 209 do not need to be requested manually, unless an optional ChartField will be used.
-General Accounting will create Combination Codes for Projects in Funds 201 and 209 within two business days of receipt of the Notification of Original Budget Transaction email.
-The email is automatically generated when Contracts & Grants (C&G) releases the budget for a 201 or 209 project (usually within three business days after receiving the Notice of Award (NOA) from DSR).
-If the Combination Codes for Funds 201 or 209 need to be created with an optional ChartField, departments should send the request directly to their Research Administrator in Contracts and Grants.
-Combination Codes for grant projects are effective dated at the beginning of the grant.
+Combination Codes for Funds 201 and 209 do not need to be requested manually.
+General Accounting will create Combination Codes for projects within two business days of the Notice of Budget Release for the appropriate budget items.
+If a Combination Code for Funds 201 or 209 needs to be created with an optional ChartField or if a Combination Code is not available after three days the department should send the request directly to their Research Administrator in Contracts and Grants.
+Combination Codes for grant projects are effective dated using the project start date.

 All other Funds:

 Once you have verified that a Combination Code does not exist, please complete the Combination Code Request form and send it to your ChartField Liaison for submission to General Accounting.
 All ChartFields must have available budget so that once the Combination Code is assigned, the ChartField will not create a payroll exception or a negative balance.
 Requests for Combination Codes submitted to the ChartField email address are created no later than the next business day, but usually entered the same day.
 Combination Codes are effective dated as of the beginning of the fiscal year.